NTU-ToolmenLab/LabServer_monitor/README.md

-# Build monitor with docker-compose
+# Build monitor for Lab

 Use

+* docker-compose
+* kubernetes
 * traefik
 * grafana
 * prometheus